 How does Implanon work?

-- it makes the mucus in the cervix (the entrance of the uterus) thicker, so sperm cannot get through
+- By making the mucus in the cervix (the entrance of the uterus) thicker, so sperm cannot get through

-- it changes the lining of the uterus (womb).
+- By changing the lining of the uterus (womb).

 What are the possible side effects?